-As the 3G era approaches, data services grow rapidly.
-Traditional Time Division Multiplex (TDM), based on circuit switching, is of inadequate bandwidth, low channel multiplexing rate, and weak expansion, which can hardly meet requirements from data services.
-The Packet Switched Network (PSN), based on packet switching, is of flexible networking applications, high bandwidth, and low cost, which becomes trend of the Next Generation Network (NGN).
+Traditional Time Division Multiplex (TDM), based on circuit switching, is of inadequate bandwidth, low channel multiplexing rate, and weak expansion in the 3G era, so it can hardly meet requirements for data services.
+The Packet Switched Network (PSN), based on packet switching, is of flexible networking applications, high bandwidth, and low cost, so it becomes a trend of the Next Generation Network (NGN).

-However, a great number of TDM devices are still in service on the network, are still predominant, and will coexist with the PSN for a long time.
+However, a great number of TDM devices are still in service on the network and predominant for a period, and will coexist with the PSN for a long time.
 As a result, Time Division Multiplex over Packet (TDMoP) is introduced.

-The RC1201-4FE4E1T1 is a TDMoP device developed by Raisecom.
-It can access both voice services and data services.
+The RC1201-2FEE1T1 is a single-power TDMoP device developed by Raisecom.
+It can access traditional E1 and T1 services to the PSN for transmission.
 It provides the following interfaces:

+- One SNMP interface

+- One Console interface

-- Four E1/T1 interfaces
+- One E1/T1 interfaces

-- Four 10/100 Mbit/s Ethernet electrical interfaces
+- Two 10/100 Mbit/s Ethernet electrical interfaces

 - One 1000 Mbit/s Ethernet optical interface

-With these interfaces, the RC1201-4FE4E1T1 can meet requirements for multiple services.
-Any of the previous 5 Ethernet interfaces can work as the uplink interface while the rest 4 can work as the local switch interface.
-The RC1201-4FE4E1T1 is a 1U-high standard cartridge chassis.
+With these interfaces, the RC1201-2FEE1T1 can meet requirements for multiple services.
+Any of the previous two 10/100 Mbit/s Ethernet electrical interfaces can work as the uplink interface while the rest Ethernet interfaces can work as the uplink interface or user-side interface.
+The RC1201-2FEE1T1 is a 1U-high non-standard cartridge chassis.

-Basic functions of the RC1201-4FE4E1T1 are emulating TDM services, carrying emulated service packets through the PSN, and implementing transparent transmission of TDM services on the PSN.
-As a remote device, it can cooperate with Raisecom aggregation TDMoP devices, such as the RC1201-2GE16E1T1.
+Basic functions of the RC1201-2FEE1T1 are emulating TDM services, carrying emulated service packets through the PSN, and implementing transparent transmission of TDM services on the PSN.
+As a remote device, it can cooperate with Raisecom aggregation TDMoP devices, such as the RC1201-2FEE1T1.